Education Workgroup

 - Supporting federal, state, and regional environmental literacy planning, including providing an ongoing forum to collaborate on the goals and objectives of the federal Executive Order and the nonprofit community Regional Roundtable.

 The Education Workgroup is tasked with evaluating and recommending policies related to PK-12 bay education, maintaining the Bay Backpack website, and tracking state implementation of the MWEE in elementary, middle, and high school.
-The NOAA Chesapeake Bay Office also convenes a biennial Environmental Literacy Summit on behalf of the Workgroup to advance environmental literacy activities in the region.
+The Workgroup also convenes a biennial Environmental Literacy Summit with leaders from around the region to advance the education outcomes of the Chesapeake Bay Watershed Agreement.
+The primary outcomes are Student Environmental Literacy Experiences, School District Environmental Literacy Planning, and K-12 aspects of the Workforce outcome.

 Projects